schafferb/BHDS-2010-Assignment-4/README.md

 12/01/2025 - Bryanna finished findings for each plot.
 (Bryanna Branch)

-12/2/2025 - Ibrahim add the box plot from Bryanna's work to the shiny app.
+12/2/2025 - Bryanna and Ibrahim discuss how to proceed with merging apps.
+It is decided to add the histograms to the app in the Bryanna branch.

+12/3/2025 - Bryanna merges the apps.

+12/